ngs-lang/ngs/api.md

 		            completion (how to complete) [SEARCHABLE]
 					[We'll have a lot of sh*t to eat here] manual [SEARCHABLE]
+		exit_codes - map of code->description (should be used in UI when the command fails)

 	/history - current session command history [GET+POST] [SEARCHABLE] /history/SEQ